 St Chad’s Church in Chester was having a difficult time in getting the church heating system up to temperature, and after extensive repairs on an old boiler the decision by the PCC was made to finally change the boiler.
 The church contacted our engineers with a view to tender for the boiler replacement work required.
 After looking at the statement of works that had been drew up by the church, there were clear flaws in the design.
 We arranged a visit to the church and discussed more in depth about how to best heat the church along with the right type of control system for the building.

-On a separate statement of works our engineers also extended the hot water supply from the W/C area to the kitchen due to poor flow of water.
-All works was completed in 4 days allowing the church to still enjoy a warm Sunday service, without causing any disruption.
+On a separate statement of works our engineers also extended the hot water supply from the W/C area to the kitchen due to the poor flow of water.
+All works were completed in 4 days allowing the church to still enjoy a warm Sunday service, without causing any disruption.

 “Great job and great engineers who did all the works, they worked really heard and was very helpful, Thank you all” – Church warden, Clive

 Have a question?
 Please give us a call 0161 211 6955 or email us: